Nicholas Morello

-Death and aftermath
+Assassination

 On September 7, 1916, Morello and Charles Ubriaco were lured into a trap when they were invited to a chat with Morano and Navy Street gang boss Lauritano.
 Terranova (Nicholas Morello) and Ubriaco were shot and killed.
 Subsequently, they went after other East Harlem gang leaders, killing Giuseppe Verrazano, but were unable to reach the Morellos who stayed close to their house on East 116th Street.

-The Neapolitans did not fear police investigations because they paid off police officers and omertà prevented witnesses to step forward.
+The Neapolitans did not fear police investigations because they paid off police officers and omertà prevented witnesses from stepping forward.
 However, in May 1917, Ralph Daniello, aka 'The Barber', a member of the Navy Street gang who had been present at the meetings to decide on the murders, began to tell the police everything he knew about Morano, the Neapolitan gangs, and the recent murders.

 On May 15, 1918, Morano was convicted of murder in the second degree in the case of Terranova and Ubriaco and sentenced to spend twenty years to life at Sing Sing prison.
 His associate Vollero received a death sentence, which was later reduced to a minimum of 20 years.

-Tony Parretti received a death sentence for his part in the killing of Morello and Ubriaco.
-Paretti originally fled to Italy to escape capture, while his brother Aniello Paretti was imprisoned charged with another murder.
+Tony Paretti received a death sentence for his part in the killing of Morello and Ubriaco.
+Paretti originally fled to Italy to escape capture, while his brother Aniello Paretti was imprisoned, charged with another murder.
 Both were also involved in the murder of Joe Nazzaro.

 Nicolo and his three brothers lie in bare graves in Calvary Cemetery in Queens, New York, not far from Joe Petrosino, who investigated them, or other Morello crime family members, such as Ignazio "Lupo the Wolf" Lupo.

 Aftermath

-After his death, Nicholas Morello was replaced by his brother Vincenzo Terranova as the boss of the Morello crime family, with other brother Ciro serving as underboss.
-With Morello and Morano imprisoned, what the newspapers called the first Mafia War came to an end.
-So too did the dreams of Nicholas Morello for a great combination of gangs.
+After Nicholas Morello’s death, leadership of the Morello crime family passed to his brother Vincenzo Terranova, with another brother, Ciro, serving as underboss.
+The imprisonment of Morello and Morano brought what newspapers described as the first Mafia War to a close.
+Along with it faded Nicholas Morello’s ambition of forging a grand alliance of gangs.